Music & Dance

 These days my main musical focus is on sacred music and call-and-response mantra chant (kirtan), as well as ecstatic dance events.
 I sing and play the harmonium, as well as a playing a little basic percussion.

 Mantras, Bhajans and Kirtan

-My Kirtan journey began at the Yoga Sanctuary in Southampton in 2010 and when I moved to Austria in 2016, I found myself missing Kirtan desperately, so I helped to found a group of yogis and musicians called Valley Kirtaniyas (now Valley Kirtaniya Sangha), where we share our love of music and mantra from the Indian Bhakti tradition.
+My Kirtan journey began at the Yoga Sanctuary in Southampton in 2010 and when I moved to Austria in 2016, I found myself missing Kirtan desperately, so I helped to found a group of yogis and musicians called Valley Kirtaniya Collective, where we share our love of music and mantra from the Indian Bhakti tradition, as well as sacred music and heart songs from other traditions.
 It's all about vibration and stillness.
 You can find us at on Facebook:

-In 2019 and 2020, I have been lucky enough to have shared Kirtan on retreat with the Satsang Foundation in Switzerland, at Ecstatic Dance St. Gallen, also in Switzerland and at Yogafestival Bodensee with Johannes Vogt & Friends in Germany.
+In 2019 and 2020, I was lucky enough to have shared Kirtan with Valley Kirtaniya Collective in Vorarlberg, and then as a solo musician on retreat with the Satsang Foundation in Switzerland, at Ecstatic Dance St. Gallen, also in Switzerland, and at Yogafestival Bodensee with Johannes Vogt & Friends in Germany.

 Ecstatic Dance is a worldwide movement offering open, conscious, intentional and freestyle dance: conscious clubbing.
 This is a drug free zone (yes, that includes alcohol), with a DJ set or playlist usually guiding us through 2-3 hours of music to dance yourSelf into ecstasy.

 We meet to create a "sacred space" for and through dancing.

 - No shoes - barefoot or dance socks only.